StefanoLambiase/CADOCS_II/README.md

 ## Other Tools

 The entire CADOCS tool is composed of three modules:
-- **CADOCS II** (this repository): The desktop application
+- **GUIDO** (this repository): The desktop application
-- **CADOCS**: it is the Slack App used to interact with users.
-- **CADOCS_NLU_Model** [link](https://github.com/alfcan/CADOCS_NLU_Model): it is the ML service used to interpret the users' intents.
+- **CADOCS** [link](https://github.com/gianwario/CADOCS): it is the original tool.
 - **csDetector** [link](https://github.com/PaoloCarmine1201/csDetector): the augmented and wrapped version of csDetector, used in our tool to detect community smells and other socio-technical metrics.
-The links are referred to our modified versions of the tools.
+The link is referred to our modified versions of the tool.

 ## Detectable Community Smells